-Yale Divinity School is a graduate and professional school that incorporates both Berkeley Divinity School at Yale and the Yale Institute of Sacred Music.
-Berkeley is an Episcopal seminary affiliated with the Yale Divinity School.
-All applicants interested in Yale Divinity School and Berkeley Divinity School should use the Yale Divinity School Application for Admission.
-The Yale Institute of Sacred Music supports programs of Liturgical Studies and Religion and the Arts jointly with Yale Divinity School.
-Applicants interested in pursuing these programs should use the Yale Divinity School Application for Admission to apply to the Institute of Sacred Music.
-Both Berkeley and Institute students receive their degrees from Yale University Divinity School.
-Berkeley students may earn the Diploma in Anglican Studies, and Institute students will receive a certificate from the Yale Institute of Sacred Music.
+Yale Divinity School is a graduate and professional school that incorporates both Berkeley Divintiy School at Yale and the Yale Institute of Sacred Music.

+Berkeley is an Episcopal seminary affiliated with Yale Divinity School; the Institute of Sacred Music supports programs of Liturgical Studies and Religion and the Arts jointly with Yale Divinity School.
+Students who want to apply to the Divinity School through the Institute of Sacred Music must indicate that choice on either the online or paper application.
+Both Berkeley and Institute students receive their degrees from Yale Divinity School.
+Berkeley students may earn the Diploma in Anglican Studies, and Institute students receive a certificate from the Yale Institute of Sacred Music.

-Persons interested in doctoral studies in religion apply through the Graduate School Admissions Office, PO Box 208236, New Haven ct 06520-8236 (graduate.admissions@yale.edu).
+Persons interested in doctoral studies in religion apply through the Graduate School Admissions Office, PO Box 208236, New Haven CT 06520-8236 (graduate.admissions@yale.edu).
 The Department of Religious Studies serves as the Admissions Committee for doctoral applicants in the following fields of study: American Religious History, Buddhism, Hebrew Bible/Old Testament, History of Ancient Christianity, Islamic Studies, New Testament, Philosophy of Religion, Religious Ethics, and Theology.